 It is mandatory for all motor vehicles parked on the Saint Paul College campus to use the controlled parking access system.
-Visitors can park in designated visitor parking spaces.
+Visitors may park anywhere in the lots and ramp except for marked reserved spaces.
 Vehicles parked in handicapped parking spaces require a valid State-Issued Handicapped Permit.
-Parking in faculty and staff lots requires a registered parking tag.
-Parking tags allow for parking in designated campus parking lots or other parking areas within the lot.
 All violators will be ticketed.